masonbrockbank/data-catalog/README.md

 # Follow these steps to run this project locally

-## Note: The a loading screen displays as the shcema is loading.
-This can take a minute depending on how many datasets are in the domo instance.

 1. Go to this link: https://developer.domo.com/portal/d9520f5752d56-get-access-token
 2. Fill out the username and password in the top right: username being a domo client id and password being a domo client secret